webview/webview/README.md

 > **Note:** These scripts are not in the best condition but a rewrite is being planned.
 Please bear with us and manually edit the scripts to your liking.

+## MS WebView2 Loader

+Linking the WebView2 loader part of the Microsoft WebView2 SDK is not a hard requirement when using our webview library, and neither is distributing it with your app.

+If, however, `WebView2Loader.dll` is loadable at runtime, e.g. from the executable's directory, then it will be used; otherwise our minimalistic implementation will be used instead.

+Should you wish to use the official loader then remember to distribute it along with your app unless you link it statically.
+Linking it statically is possible with Visual C++ but not MinGW-w64.

 ## MinGW-w64 Requirements

 In order to build this library using MinGW-w64 on Windows then it must support C++17 and have an up-to-date Windows SDK.
 This applies both when explicitly building the C/C++ library as well as when doing so implicitly through Go/cgo.